 When creating every little part on your blog I bet you imagine visitors using and reading them the way you want them to.
 But let’s be honest, there’s almost no chance of this happening.
 What would you do if you could sit behind every people who visit your site?
 What assumptions would you make?
 What would you do differently if you had this type of insight?

-This advanced system filters recordings according to your will, and supports all kind of screens and devices.
+This advanced system filters recordings according to your will and supports all kinds of screens and devices.
 The size of the tracking code is also pretty small and it loads in an asynchronous way, which is quite useful as it won’t slow down your system.

-A further visual tool (or let’s say tools) providing exciting, relevant and useful data which is easy to clarify.
+A further visual tool (or let’s say tools) provides exciting, relevant, and useful data which is easy to clarify.
 Using colors, the heatmaps will show you the most and less crucial parts of your site, according to your users’ activity.
 This way you can focus on optimizing each part of your blog, especially the ones you want to drive your visitor’s attention to.
-Remember: no matter how complicated your page might look like, our heatmap will always be accurate.
+Remember: no matter how complicated your page might look, our heatmap will always be accurate.

 There are three particular types of heatmaps.
-Each has its own functions to measure and present clear visual information according to the various aspects.
+Each has its own function to measure and present clear visual information according to the various aspects.

-You have to be conscious about the fact that people click on particular buttons when they pay attentionto or interested in the content.
+You have to be conscious of the fact that people click on particular buttons when they pay attention to or are interested in the content.

 Think about it, where do you want to focus people’s attention?
 Does it happen the way you plan it?
 Click Heatmap will mark the busy parts of your site with warm colors so you can discover the most and the less used buttons.

-This tool not only makes it simple to observe how far people will scroll down on your site, but also shows the percentage of them leaving the page earlier than they are supposed to.
-Being informed about visitor’s scroll behavior will make it easier do decide where to place the action bars, pictures or CTAs you think are important to be noticed.
+This tool not only makes it simple to observe how far people will scroll down on your site but also shows the percentage of them leaving the page earlier than they are supposed to.
+Being informed about visitors’ scroll behavior will make it easier to decide where to place the action bars, pictures, or CTAs you think are important to be noticed.
 Try to test your target audience’s ideal sites and remember, every blog or page is different.
 Examine why and when they leave your site because of losing interest.
-In addition to all of these things, optimize your site by placing crucial elements in that most viewed 20% of your blog, and by removing things that are ignored by the users.
+In addition to all of these things, optimize your site by placing crucial elements that are most viewed 20% of your blog, and by removing things that are ignored by the users.
 Test the results of short and long-term changes with this unique way of the analysis process.

 If you look at a Segment Heatmap you will see a bunch of colorful dots scattered in a messy way around particular parts of your site.
 By viewing the density of the dots you can identify the most popular sections of the site and compare each segment and make assumptions about how they interact with each other too.

-Let me explain this through a particular example: If there is a commonly used button clicked by Firefox, Google Chrome and Safari users, but you can’t see any clicks form visitors using Internet Explorer, maybe there’s a problem with the Explorer compatibility.
+Let me explain this through a particular example: If there is a commonly used button clicked by Firefox, Google Chrome, and Safari users, but you can’t see any clicks from visitors using Internet Explorer, maybe there’s a problem with the Explorer compatibility.
 The button might not be visible through that browser because of the different spacing.